All GLP-1 medications from licensed 503A pharmacies Browse Products

 • Athletic populations: Research in trained athletes has shown that higher baseline antioxidant status, including glutathione, correlates with better recovery metrics and lower markers of muscle damage after intense training

-While these findings are promising, it is worth noting the ongoing debate about whether antioxidant supplementation may blunt training adaptations if taken immediately around exercise.
+While these findings are promising, the ongoing debate about whether antioxidant supplementation may blunt training adaptations if taken immediately around exercise.
 The current consensus suggests that strategic timing, rather than avoidance, is the appropriate approach .

 Timing Considerations